suVrik/soft3d/README.md

 # soft3d
 Soft3D is a simple 3D software rendrerer I made in a single weekend.

-The following mesh has over 18k triangles and runs over 120 FPS on my Intel i5.
+The following mesh has over 18k triangles and runs over 250 FPS on my Intel Core i9.

 ![](dog.gif)